unnati-xyz/music-generation/README.md

 Language used : Python 3.5

-The following packages has to be installed before running this code:
+The following packages have to be installed before running this code:

 1. *Keras* version 0.1.0 with Theano as the backend.
 2. *NumPy* and *SciPy* for various mathematical computation on tensors.